 Traveller’s health: click here for more information; keep in mind that Malaria is also endemic, so remember to take measures to protect yourself above all at night by applying mosquito repellent that contains at least 30% DEET.

 When to go: the rainy season lasts from November through to May, while the dry season runs from June to October.
 June and July are also the coldest months of the year.
-The dry season is the best time for game viewing because the animals are concentrated along with permanent water sources.
+The dry season is the best time for game viewing because the animals are concentrated close to permanent water sources.

-About the National Parks: the most popular destinations of Tanzania are encompassed in the so-called “northern circuit“.The circuit starts in Arusha and includes Arusha National Park, Tarangire National Park, Lake Manyara National Park, the Ngorongoro Conservation Area and the Serengeti National Park that stretches north to the Tanzania/Kenya border.
+About the National Parks: the most popular Tanzania destinations are encompassed in the so-called “northern circuit“.The circuit starts in Arusha and includes Arusha National Park, Tarangire National Park, Lake Manyara National Park, the Ngorongoro Conservation Area and the Serengeti National Park that stretches north the Tanzania/Kenya border.

 Mean of transport: a hatch top vehicle 4WD with driver rented through a local agency.

-Local tour operators: Tanzania is not a so cheap country and to get the most out of its wonders, it’s good to book a trip with a local tour operator choosing to sleep in the campsites with your tent.
+Local tour operators: Tanzania is not such a cheap country, and to get the most out of its wonders, it’s good to book a trip with a local tour operator choosing to sleep in the campsites with your tent.
 We can suggest contacting Easy Travel and tour, Roy Safaris, World Tours and Safaris, Dorobo Tours and Safaris and Earthlife expeditions.

-Alternatively, you can also have a look on the web platform Viator that offers tours around Tanzania managed by local tour operators.
+Alternatively, you can also look at the web platform Viator that offers tours around Tanzania managed by local tour operators.
 Another good way to look for your Safari is by using the website safaribookings.com.

 Self-drive: another option is to rent a 4WD vehicle and self-drive through the parks.
-In Arusha, you’ll find some rental cars companies that provide you with the right vehicle to drive to the gravel road networks of the parks.
+In Arusha, you’ll find some rental cars companies that provide you with the right vehicle to drive to the parks’ gravel road networks.
 You can try with Arusha car rental and safaris, Roadtrip Africa, Seasons Tanzania.

-Accommodations: you can choose between the expensive lodges, medium-range hotel (not always) and the cheapest choice of campsites.
+Accommodations: you can choose between the expensive lodges, medium-range hotel (not always), and campsites’ cheapest choice.
 If you arrange your trip through a local agency, you can specify which accommodation you prefer.